Student Attendance

 Sign-Out Procedures During the School Day

-No child may leave the school grounds without the permission of the principal, assistant principal, or member of the office staff.
+No student may leave the school grounds without the permission of the principal, assistant principal, or member of the office staff.
 Students may not leave the building at any time without being signed out by the parent or guardian at the appropriate area in the office.
 Dismissal during the day requires notification from a parent or guardian by telephone, email, or written note.
 Parent phone calls, emails, or written notes for student dismissal during the school day should be received no later than one hour after the start of the school day on the day of dismissal; however, earlier notification is appreciated.

 It is the responsibility of a parent or guardian to ensure his/her child attends school regularly in order to obtain the maximum benefits from the educational program.
-In order to obtain maximum efficiency in the use of school buses, the starting and ending times of the schools are staggered.

 In the event that a child is absent for the purpose of observing a religious holiday, the absence will be considered excused and the student will be given an equivalent opportunity to make up any examination, study, or work requirement.
 Excessive health-related absences without doctor’s notes are not valid causes for absence.